Eric Watson (cricketer): Playing career

 Watson was born at Dunedin in 1925 and educated at High Street School in the city.
 A "talented" artist, he was unable to take up an art scholarship at the University of Otago due to financial pressures.
 A rugby second five-eighth, he played for the Zingari-Richmond club in Dunedin and represented Otago in 1946 before breaking his collarbone.

-A cricketing all-rounder who played for the Albion club alongside three of his brothers, Watson made his first-class cricket debut the following season, making scores of 33 and 18 and taking a wicket against the touring Fijian side.
-He went on to play 46 times for the representative side, playing in the Plunket Shield each season between 1949–50 and 1957–58 before returning for two matches during the 1959–60 season.
+A cricketing all-rounder who played for the Albion club alongside three of his brothers, Watson made his first-class cricket debut the following season, making scores of 33 and 18 and taking a wicket against the touring Fijian team.
+He went on to play 46 times for the representative team, playing in the Plunket Shield each season between 1949–50 and 1957–58 before returning for two matches during the 1959–60 season.
 He scored a total of 1,779 runs and took 41 wickets for the province.
 His only top-level century, a score of 103 runs, was made against Central Districts in 1951–52.
 He frequently opened the batting for Otago alongside Bert Sutcliffe.
 Considered a fine slip fielder, he took 48 catches in first-class cricket.

 Watson's brother, Len Watson, also played cricket, making three first-class appearances for Otago during the 1953–54 Shield season.